Geometric painted roll-up blinds

 This is the blind for the larger window – it’s easy to roll it up to the middle.
 Not sure if we’ll ever need to roll it right up, which is good because I can’t reach!

-This project turned out even better than I thought it would in my head, and it’s brilliant to still have the light during the day without the glare of the sun bouncing off all the glossy units in the kitchen!
+These geometric roll-up blinds turned out even better than I thought it would in my head, and it’s brilliant to still have the light during the day without the glare of the sun bouncing off all the glossy units in the kitchen!
 You could apply the painting and stencilling techniques to any project, as it’s really easy and fun to do.
 Have you made anything for your house recently?

 Hello!
 Hooray! shop